Your tailor-made master's programme

 During the research period you work on and write your thesis.
 This is graded by an examining committee including at least one independent internal or external examiner.
 You are also required to present your results during a seminar, the ‘colloquium’.

 The 24 credits academic internship is a required element of the second year of the master's programme.
-You work at an institute or company outside Wageningen University, or even abroad for a period of 16 weeks.
+You work at an institute or company outside Wageningen University, or even abroad for a period of 16 credits.
 Your internship is a unique learning opportunity, where you can apply your academic skills in a professional environment.
 You learn to focus on your field of interest and you gain work experience, preparing you for your future (academic) career.